-Appellants' argument about section 11570 is erroneous for another reason.
-In appellants' view, section 11570 is "strictly a civil nuisance cause of action" and its inclusion in the MMPA demonstrates an intent to preempt civil nuisance abatement remedies, notwithstanding that section 11362.775 only refers to "state criminal sanctions."
-(AOB 11.)
-Ag in, this is incorrect.
-Contrary to appellants' assumption, a person or entity is subject to criminal prosecution for creating a nuisance as defined in section 11570.
+Appellant's argument about section 11570 is erroneous for another reason.
+In appellant's view, section 11570 is purely a civil statute and its inclusion in the MMPA demonstrates an intent to preempt civil nuisance abatement remedies, notwithstanding that section 11362.775 only refers to "state criminal sanctions."
+(AOB 38.)
+Appellant's argument is based on the faulty premise that a violation of section 11570 could not result in a state criminal sanction.
+Contrary to appellant's assumption, a person or entity is subject to criminal prosecution for creating a nuisance as defined in section 11570.
 Penal Code section 372 states that "Every person who maintains or commits any public nuisance, the punishment for which is not otherwise prescribed, or who willfully omits to perform any legal duty relating to the removal of a public nuisance, is guilty of a misdemeanor."
 Penal Code section 372 applies squarely to section 11570, which establishes a public nuisance, "the punishment for which is not otherwise prescribed."
-Thus, although section 11570, et seq.

-addresses procedures for civil nuisance abatement, a person who creates a nuisance under section 11570 is also subject to misdemeanor prosecution pursuant to Penal Code section 372.
+Thus, although section 11570 et seq. addresses procedures for civil nuisance abatement, a person who creates a nuisance under section 11570 is potentially subject to misdemeanor prosecution pursuant to Penal Code section 372.

 Furthermore, contrary to appellant's argument, section 11570 is not purely civil in nature, but rather is a well-recognized quasi-criminal statute.
 (County of Los Angeles v.
 Hill, supra, 192 Cal.App.4th at p.
 869, fn.
 5.)
 The purpose of section 11570 et seq. is "to 'reform' the property" previously used as an instrumentality of crime.
 (People ex rel.
 Gwinn v.
 Kothari (2000) 83 Cal.App.4th 759, 765-766.)
-It is "specialized statute[]" that "prescribe[s] remedies not available under the general nuisance statutes."
+It is "specialized statute" that "prescribe[s] remedies not available under the general nuisance statutes."
 (Ibid.)
-Although nominally civil, such proceedings are "in aid of and auxiliary to the enforcement of the criminal law ...
+Although nominally civil, such proceedings are "in aid of and auxiliary to the enforcement of the criminal law . . .
 The act, in other words, represents only the concrete application of the state's power of police, and, preferably to the courts of criminal jurisdiction, invokes the aid of the civil courts as the most certain instrumentality for the suppression of an evil which has been by the Legislature deemed of so pernicious a nature, in its effect upon society, as to have actuated that body in denouncing its practice as a public crime."
 (Board of Supervisors of Los Angeles County v.
-Simpson (1951) 36 Cal.
-2d 671, 674 [construing the analogous provisions of the "red light" abatement law, Penal Code sections 11225 et seq.], see also Nguyen v.
+Simpson (1951) 36 Cal.2d 671, 674 [construing the analogous provisions of the "red light" abatement law, Penal Code sections 11225 et seq.]; see also Nguyen v.
 Superior Court (1996) 49 Cal.App.4th 1781, 1787-1788.)

 People ex rel.
 Lungren v.
 Peron (1997) 59 Cal.App.4th 1383, which analyzed the CUA, demonstrates the close relationship between the drug house abatement law and the criminal penalties for possession, distribution, and sale of controlled substances.
 In Peron, the Attorney General sought and obtained a preliminary injunction under Section 11570 prohibiting the operators of the "the Cannabis Buyers' Club" from using that premises "for the purpose of selling, storing, keeping or giving away marijuana."
 (Id. at p.
 1387.)
-Shortly after the passage of the CUA, the trial court modified the injunction to provide that the operators "shall not be in violation of the injunction issued by this Court if their conduct is in compliance with the requirements of section 11362.5."
+Shortly after the passage of the CUA, the trial court modified the injunction to provide that the operators "shall not be in violation of the requirements of section 11362.5."
 (Ibid.)